Can You Take a Drone On a Plane Without Getting in Trouble?

 But this does not mean you should leave your drone behind and miss out on taking perfect pictures and videos during your trip.

-You can take your drone with you as long as the airline allows it, and you are capable of taking proper care of the device.
+You can take your drone on a plane as long as the airline permits it and you transport it responsibly.

 Comply with the rules the airline has regarding drones such as the size and weight that is allowed.